 Quartz countertops are classy and durable.
 Technically, your quartz countertop is actually an engineered stone product that contains quartz particles and synthetic materials.
 They are the best of both worlds — a sweet spot between laminate and stone.
-Quartz is a cheaper alternative to granite and marble but it is mainly recommended because of a zero-maintenance reputation and resistance to staining and scratching — a perfect solution for any laundry room countertop material.
+Quartz is a cheaper alternative to granite and marble but it is mainly recommended because of a zero-maintenance reputation and resistance to staining and scratching — a perfect solution for any laundry room countertop material and quartz bathroom countertops.
 It is impervious to acid and heat and it has a natural appearance that is both convincing and classy.

 If you love a natural, earthy look for your kitchen countertops, wood is the way to go.
 Wood countertops (a.k.a. butcher-block countertops) give your kitchen that warm and natural feel.
 This option gives your kitchen a quaint, country appearance and comes with a number of advantages.
 Wood countertops are natural, somewhat easy to clean and they can be simply resealed.
 This style of countertop requires a very hardwood, which is why they are usually made from oak and maple — two kinds of wood that tend to be very light in color.
 You can even go for reclaimed wood kitchen countertops because this option is cheap, natural and gives your kitchen that charming old-world appearance.

 This option may not carry the same weight as granite or quartz, but it has its unique advantages.
 Solid surface kitchen countertops are made from a synthetic material that is durable, easy to clean and completely customizable.
 The material is affordable and comes in as many styles and colors as you can imagine.
 The best benefit of solid surface countertops is the aspect of nonporous impermeability.
 This means when you install a solid surface countertop, the material seals without any gaps and prevents bacteria, water, and mold from ever infecting any susceptible areas.
 Solid surface is a popular choice for bathrooms, as well, due to the seamless nature of the material and the ease of cleaning.
 Many homeowners choose to install solid surface shower walls for this reason.

 Choosing the Right Colors